ahreenah/cuda_html_live_preview/readme/readme.txt

 ----------

 - Install Python 3 from official site.
 With adding it to PATH variable.
 - Install Flask in Python.
+  Run in terminal:
-Run in command prompt: pip install flask
+    pip install flask
+  on Unix:
+    pip3 install flask

 - In CudaText, specify path to browser: "Plugins / HTML Live Preview / Config".
-  For example: "chrome", "firefox", or full path to EXE file.
+  For example: "chrome", "firefox", "opera" or full path to executable file.
   Restart CudaText.

 - In CudaText, call "Plugins / HTML Live Preview / Start server".
-  This should show console window with running Flask server.
+  This should show terminal with running Flask server.
+  Browser should open at http://127.0.0.1:5000/view

-After that, just edit some HTML file (lexer name can be any with "HTML" word).
+After that, just edit some HTML file.
-Server will detect your changes and browser should show the preview.
+Server will detect your changes (after last editing, make small pause) and browser should show the preview.

+Lexer names handled: any with "HTML" and Junja2.

 Note: on clicking any link in the browser, live preview stops, until you return to the http://127.0.0.1:5000/view

 Browsers
 --------